-Staffordshire County Council's Safety of Sports Grounds Team is working in partnership with other agencies and sports grounds officials towards safeguarding safety and wellbeing of Staffordshire spectators.
+Our Safety of Sports Grounds Team is working with other agencies and sports grounds officials towards safeguarding safety and wellbeing of Staffordshire spectators.

 Deaths and injuries at sports grounds have occurred in the UK on a regular basis since the beginning of the 20th century.

-Both Acts have placed the control and power of enforcement with the Local Authority to ensure that the spectators safety standards are maintained.
+This was introduced for smaller grounds with a capacity of 500, and seated or standing covered accommodation.
+Both acts have placed the control and power of enforcement with the Local Authority to ensure that the spectators safety standards are maintained.

-For any advice and guidance on spectator safety or safety certification please contact:
+For information, advice and guidance on spectator safety at sports grounds please contact us.

 Here is the curent schedule of Trading Standards fees.